grafana/writers-toolkit/docs/sources/review/doc-validator/_index.md

 ### Writers' Toolkit repository, `/docs/sources/write/` directory

-When in the Writer's Toolkit repository, to only validate content in the `/docs/sources/write/` directory, run the following command:
+When in the writers' toolkit repository, to only validate content in the `/docs/sources/write/` directory, run the following command:

 ```console
 make doc-validator DOC_VALIDATOR_INCLUDE='^/hugo/content/docs/writers-toolkit/write/.*$'